Remote Learning for Students

 Students may have questions about how best to prepare to succeed in a remote teaching environment.
 The information below will help students get ready for remote learning.

 Communications will be important.
 Students should plan to check email more frequently for the rest of the semester.
-If courses use either TRACS or Canvas, important announcements may appear there, too.
+If courses use Canvas, important announcements may appear there, too.

 In addition to the assistance offered below, students may access additional helpful information on the Texas State web site:

 - The Division of Information Technology's Remote Learning and Collaborating Resources for Students features information about and links to handy technical resources.

 - For help with a specific technical issue, contact the Information Technology Assistance Center (ITAC) help desk (email@example.com or 512-245-4822).

 - Students also continue to have access to several other support services through phone and email.
 The following web page is particularly helpful in connecting with just the right office: https://www.studentsuccess.txstate.edu/resources/academicsupport.html.

 We are working as a team to make sure our students have the best experience possible.

 What Happens Next?

 Faculty will make contact with students about necessary changes to courses.
 Checking Texas State email regularly for the next several months will be critical to success.
 When learning about the changes to the course, make specific note of: